+Indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury.
 Indicates a potentially hazardous situation which, if not avoided, could result in minor or moderate injury.
 It could also be used to alert against unsafe practices.